Cream Vs Powder

 You can go a step further and apply a highlighter to the top plane of your cheekbone.
 This will help this part of your face “jump out”, or look more prominent.

-Again, thinking about light and shade principals, the lighter the color, the more prominent the area becomes.
+Again, thinking about light and shade principles, the lighter the color, the more prominent the area becomes.
 But more on highlighting another day 🙂

 You can also use contouring under your chin, on the tip of your nose (if you have a long nose), or down the sides of your nose to make it appear more narrow.
 On your eyelids, to help create a desired eye structure or shape.
 Also in your temples, or around your hairline if you have a large. forehead.